 This solution involves a mobile-first messaging system that helps identify people with limited mobility and helps them make informed choices about evacuation, as well as find loved ones at shelters.
 This solution assumes the user will have access to a mobile phone or network with electricity, but it’s very easy to use.
 Before a disaster occurs, a mobile app profile is created and is used to target alerts.
 During the event, the vulnerable person responds by confirming whether they need help or not.
 If so, the victim’s need will be matched to a catalog of public or private services that can help.

 Find the Solution Starter on humanitarian aid here: ibm.biz/humanity

 This app allows people impacted by human rights violations to anonymously report in any language and have their message securely sent to the United Nations observers for investigation.
 The observers can use the information to help, but also to detect patterns of rights violations in certain areas.
 The anonymous info and trends would also be used to encourage other impacted groups to speak up about violations they may also be encountering.

 Find the Solution Starter on protecting human rights here: ibm.biz/protection

-Each of the kits noted above includes information on relevant IBM Cloud services (Speech-to-Text at Edge, Natural Language Understanding, Tone Analyzer), open source technologies (Secure Scuttlebutt, Manyverse, Apache Hadoop), and other resources to encourage further ideation and discussion.
+Each of the kits noted above includes information on relevant IBM Cloud services such as Speech-to-Text at Edge, Natural Language Understanding, Tone Analyzer, open source technologies (Secure Scuttlebutt, Manyverse, Apache Hadoop), and other resources to encourage further ideation and discussion.

 Call for Code Geneva is a huge step forward in creating technologies specifically for disaster relief and saving lives.
 To get involved in this year’s call, or simply to learn more, visit the Call for Code site.